-The audit reports have been built in the same manner for many years.
-What is surprising is their assumption that the solution is the opposite of what was described as wrong.
-This notion is accepted in real life.
-However, policy analysis teaches us that there needs to be a process between them – that does not seek solutions but instead seeks for levers to change (Dery 1984, …).
-Thus, whatever the government will not choose to do, it will never solve problems.
-This myth will thus always see government as incompetent.
+The State Comptroller’s reports have been constructed in the same manner for many years.
+What is surprising is the assumption that the solutions proposed are not at all congruent with what is described as being wrong.
+This concept is accepted in real life.
+However, policy analysis teaches us that there needs to be a process between these two extremes of assuming that identified problems can be solved and suggesting incompatible solutions, one does not seek solutions but instead looks for levers to implement change (Dery 1984, …).
+Thus, whatever the government chooses to do, it will never solve problems.
+This myth will thus always situate governments as incompetent.

-The visioner decision-making myth
+The myth of “visionary decision-making”

-Public policy decisions are intended to promote shared values.
-The comptroller has referred several times to the place of values within the reports.
-However, the values the comptroller referred to were general: better service, achieving goals, sustainability, equality, and so on.
-One of the exciting characteristics of social values during the pandemic was the need to be creative in characterizing the goals, especially the central goal of eliminating the disease.
-What was missing was the answer to the fundamental question that every decision-maker should ask oneself, and that is for what?
-What do we want to promote, and what will that create?
-In other words, what will society look like in the days after the pandemic?
+Public policy decisions are designed to promote shared values and goals.
+The State Comptroller referred several times to the importance of such values.
+However, the values he highlighted were general and therefore vague: better service, achieving goals, sustainability, and equality.
+One of the outstanding characteristics of the expression of social values during the pandemic was the need for people to be creative in setting and describing goals, especially the central goal of preventing the spread of the virus or reducing its harms through vaccination.
+What was missing was the answer to the fundamental question that every decision-maker should ask themselves, and that is for what end is the decision being made?
+What do we want to advance, and what will the outcomes be?
+That is, what will society look like after the pandemic?

-The findings showed that while public values are essential and widely spoken of, in practice, they play a little place, and at the normative level, it duplicates the narrow approach to values.
-Nurturing this myth will eventually lessen the ability to be rational and thus create a lose-lose situation for decision-makers.
+The findings showed that while public values such as the ones described above are vital and recognized, in practice, they play a very small role in decision-making, which, at a normative level, duplicates the narrow approach to values.
+Nurturing this myth will eventually reduce the ability to be rational, thereby creating a lose-lose situation for decision-makers.

-The cooperation myth in decision-making
+The myth of “cooperation in decision-making”

-Many of the audit’s recommendations speak of the ministry’s need to cooperate with other ministries or other levels of government, or other stakeholders.
-While cooperation is a very fashionable feature of decision-making, its meaning depends on the angle we look through: in the reports; it emphasizes more coordination; in real life, it looks like cooperation, and in the literature, it shows the different kinds, beginning with coordination until it reaches its highest level in collaboration (or co-creation, co-production and so on possibilities) (XXX).
+Many of the State Comptroller’s recommendations speak of the ministry’s need to cooperate with other ministries, other parts of government, and/or other stakeholders.
+While cooperation is currently a very fashionable aspect of decision-making, its precise meaning depends on one’s perspective.
+The State Comptroller’s reports imply that the term refers to improved and increased coordination between various government bodies and other stakeholders, whereas in practice, it looks like cooperation, and in the literature, this can refer to several different levels, beginning with coordination and ending with collaboration (or co-creation, or co-production) (XXX).

-Nonetheless, each type of cooperation has its different features that are not expressed in what happened and in what should happen, leaving a constant disappointment from any cooperation that is executed, not knowing what is missing and not understanding that cooperation has its price and that this price should be a transparent choice.
-Moreover, the literature shows that cooperation does not always for the situation.
-And thus, not always the optimal way of action.
-Moreover, in terms of looking for the best solution, cooperation is the opposite of rationality, bringing once again disappointment, no matter the results.
+Nonetheless, each type of cooperation has different features that are not all measurable simply in terms of “what happened and what should have happened.”
+Since the success or depth of these various types of cooperation is not obviously reflected in outcomes, attempting to evaluate them through this lens serves to produce constant disappointment, with the individual not knowing what was lacking, and not understanding that cooperation comes at a price and that this price should be a transparent one.
+Moreover, the literature shows that maximal cooperation does not always suit each situation.
+Thus, “cooperation” is not always the optimal benchmark for decisions.
+In terms of seeking the best solution, cooperation can prove the opposite of rationality, resulting once again in disappointment, no matter the results.

-The un-human decision-makers myth
+The myth of “non-human decision-makers”